MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 A quantum program can be seen as a particular set of classical subroutines which, when called, perform a computation by interacting with a quantum system; a program written in Q# does not directly model the quantum state, but rather describes how a classical control computer interacts with [qubits](xref:microsoft.quantum.glossary-qdk#qubit).
 This allows you to be entirely agnostic about what a quantum state even *is* on each target machine, which might have different interpretations depending on the machine.
 You can write your code once and, with little to no change, run it against multiple targets of the same family, allowing you to focus your programming at the algorithm level.

 You can develop quantum programs with Q# or Python in the Azure Quantum portal using Jupyter Notebooks, or develop in your local environment using your favorite IDE.
 Either environment allows you to submit jobs to quantum hardware through the Azure Quantum service, or use cloud-based or local quantum simulators.
-For more information, see [the different ways you can run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).
+For more information, see [different ways you can run a Q# program](xref:microsoft.quantum.user-guide-qdk.overview.host-programs).

 ## Workflow of the quantum software development